Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 Yelena’s fingers glided over hardlight, pulling up the feed from Ms. Volkova’s holding cell.
 As the dim, shadowy confines of the chamber materialized on the screen, a rush of authority coursed through her.
 Every inch of Gred was under her watch, but it was this cell, this isolated prey, that consumed her attention most.

 She recalled the final moments of their mortal struggle, the images sharp in her memory.
 Vesna’s burst of strength had been terrifying—the blinding speed, the precise movements.
-The Vesna she faced that day was different, transformed, and it left her grappling with an unfamiliar uncertainty.
+The Vesna she faced that day was different, transformed, and it left her grappling with an uncertainty she thought she had buried long ago—one she could not afford, not now, not as Director.

 Yelena’s fingers lightly grazed the faint scar on her wrist, a biting testament to Vesna’s raw power, and a nagging question lingered: Why didn’t Vesna finish it when she had the upper hand?

 Her thoughts were interrupted by the soft whoosh of the boardroom door.
 The room’s ambient noise faded as it eased open, revealing a towering figure.
-His long white beard beamed against his dark attire.
-Each step he took was deliberate and authoritative.
+His long white beard almost melded with the ivory fabric of his lab coat, giving him the appearance of something spectral, unbound.
+But there was an ease in his movements, the measured gait of a man who had only recently shaken off his chains.
+Yelena’s jaw tightened.
+She’d put a stop to that soon enough.

-“Dr. Rozhkov,” Yelena greeted with a nod, her voice firm but carrying a hint of admiration.
+“Dr. Rozhkov,” Yelena greeted with a nod, her voice steady, measured—performative.
+A calculated show of respect, just enough to keep him at ease.
 He returned her acknowledgment with a slight bow of his head.
 Taking a deep breath, she added, “There’s something that’s been bothering me.
 Why was I kept in the dark about Project Aisyt?”

 Yelena’s gaze sharpened.
 “You allowed it to continue under her nose?”